 Typical podcasts are an average of 20-35 minutes, meaning you get to talk one on one with your listener and capture their attention for much longer than you would with any blog post or tweet.
 To top that off, it’s a great time to get started because the market is still evolving and there is less competition.
 There are 450 million active blogs in the world and just 250,000 podcasts.
 Whoa!!”

 What is Podcasting all About?

 Podcasts are quickly becoming the new medium of choice to consume information on the go.
 What are podcasts you ask?
 They are pre-recorded audio files that can be downloaded to an iPod, mp3 player, smart phone, or computer.
+If you are wanting to download things on to your iPod though, then it might be a good idea to make sure that you have really quick broadband.
+If you are thinking of getting better broadband then you could check out a company like Usave.
+This way you can download all these podcasts quickly.
 The audio recordings contain free information on just about any topic you’d ever want to learn about.
 Simply search for a topic that interest you, download the podcast, and you are good to go.
 You can listen to podcasts on your device while at the gym, walking the dog, commuting to work, or during your next road trip.

 Podcasts have been around since 2004 and in 2005 became available on the iTunes store.
 They slowly gained in popularity over the initial years and have become much more mainstream in the last few.
 With advancements in smartphone technology podcasts can now be downloaded or streamed directly to your phone or wireless device.
 This eliminates the need to sync a device with a computer, which makes the process much easier and convenient.
 New applications for smartphones like Apple’s Podcast App, Stitcher Radio, and the Blackberry Podcast directory allow users to browse and subscribe to podcasts wherever they are in the world.